-Worcester was founded by the Romans about 50 AD.
-It stood the Roman road from Wroxeter to Gloucester so a considerable amount of traffic passed through.
+The city of Worcester was founded by the Romans about 50 AD.
+It stood on the Roman road from Wroxeter to Gloucester so a considerable amount of traffic passed through.
 Soon Worcester was a flourishing little town.
 In Roman Worcester there were many craftsmen such as blacksmiths, carpenters, bakers and potters but many people were farmers.

 By the late 2nd century there was an iron industry in the town.
 Worcester was probably surrounded by a ditch and an earth rampart with a wooden palisade on top.
 However in the 4th century Roman civilization declined.
 The last Roman soldiers left Britain in 407 AD.
 Afterwards Worcester was probably abandoned.